- How is childhood leukemia treated?

 Short-term side effects

-The early complications and side effects are basically those caused by high-dose chemotherapy (see the “Chemotherapy” section of this document) and can be severe.
+The early complications and side effects are basically those caused by high-dose chemotherapy (see the “Chemotherapy” section of this document), but they can be more severe.
 They can include:

 - Low blood cell counts (with fatigue and an increased risk of infection and bleeding)